I was ready. At least I thought I was.

 For our purposes: Situational awareness is the use of the sensory system to scan the environment with the purpose of identifying threats in the present or projecting those threats into the near future.

-The National Research Council (1998) refers to three hierarchical phases in the situational awareness process.
+The National Research Council (1998) refers to three levels of situational awareness.
+These three phases in the situational awareness process are hierarchical.

 3 Levels Of Situational Awareness